-Armed with ideas for styles you want to try, go to the store to investigate what works for your body.
-Try things on with no pressure to buy.
+With your Pinterest mood board in mind, go to the store just to try on new styles.
+Try pieces on and make full outfits with no pressure to buy.
 Read labels to see the fabric content and stretch.

 Take selfies in the mirror with each item you try.
 Seeing yourself in a picture gives you a different perspective.

-You’ll want your wardrobe essentials to reflect your lifestyle and your style aesthetic.
+You’ll want your wardrobe essentials to reflect your lifestyle and style aesthetic.

 8. Stock your closet with the wardrobe essentials to put together great outfits.

-Your clothes need to work for your real life.
-Whether you work from home or go to an office.
-Or if you need to run after little kids or go to formal events.
+Your clothes need to work for your real life, whether you work from home, go to an office, run after little kids, or attend formal events.

-But generally, a basic outfit formula will include a bottom, a top, a completer piece like a cardigan or other sweater, blazer or jacket, plus shoes.
+A basic outfit formula generally includes a bottom, a top, a completer piece like a cardigan or other sweater, blazer or jacket, plus shoes.
 Those pieces become wardrobe essentials.

-Have great fitting basics in your closet and you’re on your way to mixing and matching outfits.
+Have great fitting basics in your closet, and you’re on your way to building complete outfits.

 - A good pair of jeans that fit you well.
-Whether it’s skinny jeans, straight leg, boot cut, flare or wide leg, find the jean shape that works for you.
-A dark wash hemmed jean without distressing, whiskering or bleaching is a great choice for casual Fridays at the office.
+Find the jean shape that works for you, whether straight leg, flare, kick crop or wide-leg jeans.
+Dark wash hemmed jeans without distressing, whiskering, or bleaching are a great choice for casual Fridays at the office.

 - A pair of well-fitting trouser pants.
-They can be dressed up with a blazer or dressed down with a t-shirt and cardigan over top.
+They can be dressed up with a blazer or a t-shirt and cardigan.

 - The perfect white shirt.
-A white button-down shirt is a wardrobe essential for many women, along with a perfect white t-shirt, and a white tank top.
-Wear the white button down under a blazer to work or with jeans for a sharp classic look.
-A white tee goes with everything from jeans to trouser pants, to skirts.
+A white button-down shirt is a wardrobe essential for many women, along with a perfect white t-shirt and a white tank top.
+Wear the white button-down shirt under a blazer to work or with jeans for a sharp, classic look.
+A white tee goes with everything from jeans to trousers, pants to skirts.
 Wear the tank top with a skirt in summer or layered under a sweater in cooler months.

 - Mixable tops.
-Try black, neutrals, and solid color tops that make your skin tone pop.
-If bold colors and bright colors feel like you, then add them to your wardrobe.
+Try black, neutrals, and tops in different colors that make your skin tone pop.
+If bold and bright colors feel like you, add them to your wardrobe.

-- If it feels like your style, go for a beautifully cut, high quality fabric blazer that works with your trouser pants to mix and match for work.
-Or over jeans and a graphic t-shirt for casual fridays.
+- If it feels like your style, go for a beautifully cut, high-quality fabric blazer that works with your trouser pants for work.
+Or with jeans and a graphic T-shirt for casual Fridays.

-- Have a cardigan sweater in a neutral color that easily pairs with the dresses, skirts, trousers and jeans you own.
+- Have a cardigan sweater that easily pairs with dresses, skirts, trousers, and jeans.